isambard-uob/isambard/docs/tutorial/AMPALTagging.rst

 | Many of these are empty on instantiation so that the AMPAL objects
   don't carry unnecessary baggage and are lightweight to begin with.

-If you're familiar with adding items to python dictionaries, then you're already familiar with adding items to ``tags``.
+If you're familiar with adding items to Python dictionaries, then you're already familiar with adding items to ``tags``.

 .. code:: python